robertjskelton/robertjskelton.github.io/_posts/2020-07-12-drive-cool-cars-on-a-budget.markdown

 I bought the Porsche as a replacement to Corvette, which I sold to pay towards the down payment on my house.
 The difference in selling my Corvette and buying a Porsche was over $21,000!
 My co-workers wondered why I “upgraded” from a Corvette to a Porsche, and their jaw dropped when they find out I only paid $6,000 after tax and registration for it.
 The insurance for full coverage on it was about $130/mo, which I thought was insane on a car that’s so cheap.
 Therefore, I just went for the legal minimum.
 My thoughts were that if I wreck it, I can just buy another car.
 I’m also quite confident in my driving abilities.

 I called it my cheap beater Porsche, and that’s not too far off.
-I converted the non-functional automatic convertible top to a manually-operated top, and I just leave it down all the time.
+I converted the non-functional automatic convertible top to a manually-operated top, and I just left it down all the time.
 The back window was plastic that has faded to yellow, so it had terrible visibility when the top is up.
 I spent $50 on new tail light bulbs and a new headlight switch, since those didn’t work when I bought it.
 Luckily for me, I picked this up for a steal on Craigslist, and bought it the same day it was posted.
 I loved driving a cheap car that I don’t care about anymore!
 I kept this about 9 months.
 I put about $350 into new brakes and rotors.
 I did them myself, since the dealer quoted $2,700 to do it.
 When I sold it on eBay, it needed a new water pump, which was about $700 installed.

 I lost about $1,000 to drive this for close to a year, not bad.
 I sold it to buy my first automatic car, and first non-sports car.